wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 The scheduled task shown above checks whether the heartbeat of an application is received via the `HealthCheckAPI` (which is a connector).
 Then it logs `Healthy` if the application responds with a heartbeat, or `Unhealthy` if there is no response from the application.

-The low-code programming model allows developers to use common programming constructs such as loops, conditions(if/else, variable declarations and assignments, logs, data transformations(visual data mapping), and much more in a graphical editor.
+The low-code programming model allows developers to use common programming constructs such as loops, conditions(if/else, variable declarations and assignments), logs, data transformations(visual data mapping), and much more in a graphical editor.
 It also allows developers to connect to any built-in or custom-developed connectors.

 The main advantage of the low-code programming mode is that it increases the developer productivity by multiple folds by eliminating the need to write complex code.
 As developers use constructs on the low-code editor to implement the integration logic for the scheduled task, the IDE automatically writes the corresponding [Ballerina](https://ballerina.io) source code of the scheduled task.
 This speeds up the developer's learning process significantly and thereby boosts overall productivity.